Platinum-Pedigree-Consortium/AcroMutRecomb/README.md

 ##### acrocentric p-arm vs. metacentric p-arm

-Randomly shuffle 38Mbp regions on euchromatin regions and count the number of recombination events.
+Randomly shuffle 38Mbp regions on p-arm regions and count the number of recombination events.
 The results are used to create the distribution in Figure S6c.
+We excluded pericentromeric regions (5Mbp within centromere) on metacentric p-arms

 ```
 for i in {1..5000}; do